I can’t think of anything more painful or heartbreaking than hearing your husband say “I don’t love you anymore. Maybe I

 With so much going wrong, it will feel strange to look for what’s going right.
-But if you thank him–for continuing to pay the mortgage, for picking up the kids, for asking how you are–you’ll be focusing your attention on the things you want instead of the things you don’t want.
-What you focus on increases.
+But if you thank him—for continuing to pay the mortgage, for picking up the kids, for asking how you are—you’ll be focusing on the things you want instead of the things you don’t.
+And what you focus on increases.

 8. Skip marriage counseling

 I dragged my husband to marriage counseling thinking the counselor would fix him so I could finally be happy.
 It didn’t work.
 No couple ever got happier by complaining about each other for an hour a week.

 9. Smile at him